Florida Council Board

 breast cancer survivors.

-fishing, so this year the Florida Fly Fishing Expo offers
+so this year the Florida Fly Fishing Expo offered even more

-even more women’s and kids’ fly fishing clinics,
+women's and kids; fly fishing clinics, programs, and classes,"

 instructors and fly tiers teaching their skills.
 Hands-on